MrX1068/preWork-myProfile/README.md

  1.command line

-    open Terminal and type
+    open Terminal and type.

        $git clone https://github.com/MrX1068/preWork-myProfile.git

-  This command download the project files
+  This command will download the project files.

-2.Now move to the downloaded folder
+2.Now move to the downloaded folder by using following command.

      $cd preWork-myProfile

-3.select index.html and open it any of your favorite browser
+3.select index.html and open it in any of your favorite browser.

 #Thank you